|Updated Monday, November 27th 2017, 18:37||

 Apart from this, all features of the board work as expected.

-Please that the board does not have an on-board programmer, You will need a Lattice FPGA programmer like the HW-USBN-2B to program the board.
+Please note that the board does not have an on-board programmer.
+You need a Lattice FPGA programmer like the HW-USBN-2B to program the board.